grubtub19/sveltekit-website/src/routes/blog/4-pokemon-cafe.md

 I bought a pack of Mevius Option Purple 1 and Pianissimo Peach Mint.

-It's illegal to smoke in non-designated areas in the city, but I couldn't find any on my walk home :(
+You can only smoke it designated areas here, but I couldn't find any on the way home so :(

 Goodnight